UMass-Rescue/CombinedTechStack/training/MNISTFashionMicroservice/README.md

 This template currently supports tuning for two hyperparameters which are "optimizer" (e.g. Adam, SDG, etc) and "learning rate" (e.g. 0.1, 0.01, etc).

+The optimizer string name can be found in Keras official documents.

+Below is the example on how to specify multiple optimizers and learning rates during the API call for hyperparameter tuning.

 > [**Example**]
 >
 >```json
 >'optimizer': {
 >     "class_name": ["adam","SGD"],
 >     "learning_rate": [0.1,0.01,0.001]
->    }
+>},
 >```

-The function will return the best model (with the highest validation accuracy).
+The worker will return the best model (with the highest validation accuracy).

-There is a runnable example in Postman collection, the API called "Create Training Request".
+There is a runnable example in the Postman collection, the API called "Create Training Request".